usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-a-queue.rst

       Use the client to create the queue.

-      .. automethod:: dioptra.client.queues.QueuesCollectionsClient.create
+      .. automethod:: dioptra.client.queues.QueuesCollectionClient.create

 See Also
 ---------

-* :ref:`Queues and Workers <queues-workers-explanation>` - Understand what queues and workers are for.
+* :ref:`Queues and Workers <explanation-queues-and-workers>` - Understand what queues and workers are for.